09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 Castle Dracula during the daytime, from the air.
 This view shows the gargoyles astride the main entrance.

 The Castle Dracula Wax Museum was located right beside Ripley's BION Museum for several years.
 The front was like a real castle with a moat and drawbridges.
-Often, a Frankenstein character would be out front handing out brochures (which ended up all over my arcade machines!).
+Often, a Frankenstein character would hand out brochures on the sidewalk (which ended up all over my arcade machines!).
 The museum was located on the 2nd floor, and was a twisty maze of caverns, with various scenes with monsters and scary scenes along the sides of the cave.
 At the very end was a light show, then the exit went down into the gift shop on the ground floor.
-It caught fire in the winter of 1976; I was there, and saw it burn- power to the whole block was out.
-It was quickly rebuilt, and was open the next summer.
+It caught fire in late summer of 1975; I was there, and saw it burn- power to the whole block was out.
+It was quickly rebuilt, and was open the next season until its closing in 1982.
 The bottom floor had some scenes and figures, such as huge Phantom of the Opera-style organist, a coffin with someone inside struggling to raise the lid, and a dead Elvis.
 Scenes upstairs included a transforming Wolfman, the Pit and the Pendulum, the "Monster Mash" with loose body parts, and an eerie outer-space section with a strange, mushy floor.

 Castle Dracula brochure - the front and back open up into a ready-made horror mask.

-The Castle Dracula Wax Museums in Myrtle Beach and Panama City Beach FL do not appear to be related to an old attraction with the same name in the Clifton Hills district at Niagara Falls, now named Dracula's Haunted Castle.
+The Castle Dracula Wax Museums in Myrtle Beach and Panama City Beach FL were both built a family from Niagara Falls.
+The one in Panama City Beach was sold in 1977 to Jack Long from Oklahoma.
+It is unknown if it is related to a 1985 attraction of the same name in the Clifton Hills district of Niagara Falls.
+That attraction is now named Dracula's Haunted Castle.
 Another view of the Panama City Beach location is online here.
-The Castle Dracula in Panama City Beach burned in 1987 and was not rebuilt.
-For whatever reason, Castle Dracula closed after the summer of 1982, and the bottom was turned into yet another t-shirt shop, which remains to this day.
+The Castle Dracula in Panama City Beach opened in 1976; it burned in 1986 and was not rebuilt.
+For whatever reason, Myrtle Beach's Castle Dracula closed after the summer of 1982, and the bottom was turned into yet another t-shirt shop, which remains to this day.
 That first summer, in 1983, the top was turned into the club NEW WAVE CAVE.
 They kept part of the caves, and built a series of rooms with comfy chairs, and an arcade.
 They also opened up a large part of the area for a dance floor and bar area.
 It was my favorite place ever, on the whole beach.
 Sadly, it closed after that summer; in 1984, a Coke machine blocked the door, and now, that stairway is completely sealed as shown on the right-hand side of the building.
 In July 2006, I spoke with the manager of the t-shirt shop.
 He acknowledged that the caves are still on the 2nd floor, but that it is impossible to get to them, that the whole top floor is "full of junk" like old display racks.
 I'll see what I can do about getting up there to document whatever might be left of Castle Dracula and the New Wave Cave, but that might not be possible.
 Someone sent me mail, saying that the back door still shows "New Wave Cave", and thats true-- after all this time, it can still be read on the heavily oxidized door.
 In one picture, I tried to recreate what it might have originally looked like.

 GAY DOLPHIN GIFT COVE

-This is the ultimate tourist-trap souvenir shop; they claim to be the largest in the nation, and probably so.
+This is the ultimate tourist-trap souvenir shop; they claim to be the largest in on the east coast, and probably so.
 There's a truly incredible amount of stuff here, and its always fun to browse through it.
 You'll always find something you never saw before.
 It has been open since 1948, and is open year-round, 7 days a week.

 ELECTRIC CIRCUS ARCADE